dominiquefastus/NuStru-CodonAnalysis/README.md

 pip install git+https://github.com/Benjamin-Lee/CodonAdaptationIndex.git
 ```
 <br />
 Some of the scripts require also external software packages to be installed.
-Which indludes:
+Which includes:

 ```
 dssp                    4.4.0